gatsbyjs/gatsby/docs/docs/mdx/customizing-components.md

 **Note**: you can also provide your own custom components to the `MDXProvider` that make them globally available while writing MDX.
 You can find more details about this pattern in the [Importing and Using Components in MDX guide](/docs/mdx/importing-and-using-components/#make-components-available-globally-as-shortcodes).

-The following components can be customized with the MDXProvider:
+The following components can be customized with the `MDXProvider`:

 <!-- remark lint doesn't realize the pipes in code blocks aren't table markers -->
 <!-- lint ignore table-pipe-alignment -->